AmirShkolnik/DivingCenter/TESTING.md

 ### Add Review

+A logged-in user can review and rate a course on the specific course page.

+Steps to Add a Review:

+1. Navigate to the specific course page where you want to leave a review.
+2. Locate the review section and click on the "Add Review" button.
+3. Rate the course by selecting the appropriate number of stars.
+4. Leave a comment in the provided text area.
+5. Submit the review.

+If either the rating or the comment is missing, a warning message will appear, prompting the user to complete both fields.

 | What was tested | Expected Result | Image | Fail/Pass |
 |-----------------|-----------------|-------|-----------|
 | Create Review | Successful creation of a new review | <details><summary>Create Review</summary><strong>Step 1:</strong> Open review form<br><img src="doc/testing/divingreact/logged-in/reviews/reviews-step1.png" alt="Reviews Step 1"><strong>Step 2:</strong> Submit review<br><img src="doc/testing/divingreact/logged-in/reviews/reviews-step2.png" alt="Reviews Step 2"></details> | ✅ |